A Survey on Decentralized Federated Learning: A Taxonomy of decentralized FL Approaches

+Another problem is the lack of an incentive mechanism for the devices that participate in the DFL task.
+In a large-scale FL system, all devices want to participate in the learning process and improve their local model with the help of a federation.
+Since the aggregation of local updates costs computation power, it is necessary to choose devices with high-quality data and high computation power.
+Overall, incentives in FL serve as catalysts for addressing resource constraints, security concerns, data quality, and participant engagement.
+They help create a mutually beneficial environment where participants are motivated to contribute their resources and data, leading to improved training performance and the overall success of FL.
+Furthermore, since we have cross-silo and cross-device systems as defined in Section \ref{sec:background}, we have different reasons to create an incentive mechanism.

+There are two main reasons why incentives are useful in cross-device FL~\cite{yang2022practical}.
+Firstly, privacy concerns and reluctance to dedicate computing resources can discourage mobile users from participating in DFL.
+Secondly, the current DFL approach rewards participants with the same global model, regardless of their contributions.
+This lack of differentiation may discourage active participation.
+Incentives can address these issues by providing reassurance regarding privacy and compensating participants based on their level of contribution, thereby motivating more active and engaged involvement in DFL.

+In cross-silo FL~\cite{tang2021incentive}, organizations can choose their processing capacity for local training.
+This decision affects the accuracy of the global model and the computational costs incurred.
+Communication costs depend on the frequency of model updates exchanged with the central server.
+However, organizations may have different valuations of precision and varying computational and communication costs.
+To promote efficient cooperation and maximize social welfare, an incentive mechanism is needed to motivate organizations, even if they are independent and driven by self-interest.
+This mechanism should align individual interests to maximize overall welfare in cross-silo FL.

-\section{A Taxonomy of Decentralized FL Approaches}
+\section{A Taxonomy of decentralized FL Approaches}

-Several attempts have been made to overcome the limitation posed by the centralized orchestration of standard FL.
+Several attempts have been made to overcome the limitations posed by the centralized orchestration of standard FL.
 In this section, we present the most relevant approaches toward DFL proposed in the literature.